Alan-Pickering/Simulating-data/simulations using Matlab/README.md

-Contains resources for simulating data using SPSS
+Contains resources for simulating data using Matlab

 Several of the resources here map onto specific video screencasts in my You Tube channel;